MicrosoftDocs/visualstudio-docs/mac/accessibility.md

 - Keyboard shortcut customization
 - Keyboard navigation

-In this article, learn how to use macOS accessibility features, and to set accessibility options in the Visual Studio for Mac integrated development environment (IDE).
+In this article, learn how to use macOS accessibility features, and to set accessibility options in the Visual Studio for Mac IDE.

 > [!NOTE]
 > This guide refers to Visual Studio for Mac.
 For Visual Studio on Windows, see [Accessibility features of Visual Studio](/visualstudio/ide/reference/accessibility-features-of-visual-studio).